 Utility Description Clear Invalid Named Ranges Removes any invalid named ranges from the file.
 Remove Invalid Sheet Controls Removes any invalid sheet controls from the Control Sheet.
-An invalid sheet control is a sheet name that is listed on the Control Sheet but does not correspond to an actual sheet in the file.
-The utility removes the entire column from the Control Sheet.
+An invalid sheet control is a sheet name that is listed on the Control Sheet but doe not correspond to an actual sheet in the file.
+The utility removes the ent column from the Control Sheet.
 NOTE: If the sheet control is invalid because you have renamed a sheet, then you should rename the entry on the Control Sheet rather than running this utility.
 Remove Old Control Sheets Removes any old Control Sheets in the file.
 These are archived Control Sheets that result from performing a Control Sheet upgrade.
 The sheet names of these Control Sheets are prefixed with "Old".
 Update Control Sheets Updates the Control Sheet in the file to the latest version.
 This is the same process that is performed by the Update the Control Sheet command in the Sheet Assistant.

-The following additional utilities are available to administrators:
+The following additional utilities are available:

-Utility Description Run Bulk QA Diagnostics Run QA Diagnostics tests on all files in a selected folder and its subfolders.
+Utility Description Analyze Table and Column Usage Analyzes tables and columns used on spreadsheet reports in a particular folder.
+Can be helpful in trying to evaluate usage of a particular table or column.
+Run Bulk QA Diagnostics Run QA Diagnostics tests on all files in a selected folder and its subfolders.
 All tests will be run except for tests that require saving the file or performing a save-to-database.

-Utility Description Validate Security Filters Validates filters set in security, including plan file filters, table type filters, and table filters.
+Search Documents Searches documents in a specified folder for a particular string.
+Validate Security Filters Validates filters set in security, including plan file filters, table type filters, and table filters.
 The utility uses the same validation routine as the Security Management dialog.
 Filters defined on users, roles, and subsystems are validated.
 It may be useful to run this utility after changing security filters using Open Security in Spreadsheet or Save Type 4.
 For performance reasons, only a limited number of filters are validated when using these features.
 NOTE: This utility does not run against the current file, it runs against the database.
+This utility is only available to administrators.